libling/libling.g8/src/main/g8/README.md

     /libling
         libling metadata, generated

-These things are included in the template, but not included by default:
+These things are included in the template, but not included as dependency by default:

     build.sbt
     /project
         the ususal sbt stuff
     /test
-        put your tests here
+        your tests are in here